Český Krumlov Castle

-Currently the castle is listed as a national heritage site and thus serves as a major tourist attraction.
-It is the second most visited castle in the Czech Republic, after Prague Castle.
+Currently the castle is listed as a national heritage site and a UNESCO World Heritage Site since 1992, thus serves as a major tourist attraction.
+It is the second most visited castle and the second largest castle and chateau complex in the Czech Republic after Prague Castle.

 History

+The earliest documented reference to the castle is from 1253, marking it as the residence of the noble Witiko of Prčice from the Vítkovci family.
+After the Vítkov lineage of the Krumlov family died out in 1302, the castle came under the Rosenberg family’s control, who initiated a significant Renaissance makeover led by William of Rosenberg.

 By the 17th century the Rosenbergs had died out, and Holy Roman Emperor Ferdinand II gave the dominion of Krumau to Hans Ulrich von Eggenberg, naming him Duke of Krumau.
 After the death of Hans Ulrich's son, Johann Anton I von Eggenberg, the castle was administered for the period between 1649 and 1664 by his widow, Anna Maria.

 One of her two sons, Johann Christian I von Eggenberg, was responsible for the Baroque renovations and expansions to the castle, including the castle theatre now called the Eggenberg Theatre.
 When the male line of the Eggenbergs died out in 1717, the castle and duchy passed into the possession of the Schwarzenbergs.

 In 1947, the Schwarzenberg property, including Český Krumlov, was transferred to the Czech provincial properties and in 1950 it became the property of the Czechoslovak State.

 The entire area was declared a national monument in 1989 and in 1992 it was added to the UNESCO World Heritage List.